sabirsheik/3D-Animated-Portfolio/README.md

-# sabir Ali Animated 3D Portfolio Website Project
+# Sabir Ali Animated 3D Portfolio Website Project

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.